 We run $\pi_{0.5}$-DROID for $100$ trials for the pick-\&-place task with the cup and the pick-\&-place task with the box.
 We use the same 10 task configurations as the ones present in Figure \ref{fig:init_goal_states} to ensure fair comparison.
 This means we run 10 trials for each configuration which gives a low variance for the policy with highly stochastic outputs.
 Similarly, we run $100$ trials for the pick-\&-place task with the cup and $50$ trials for the pick-\&-place task with the box (i.e. 5 trials per configuration).

 Similarly to the evaluation of the world models and policies, we use binary success rate for evaluations.
 In particular, we simply give the policy a score of 1 if the object was placed in the target position and zero otherwise.
 Unfortunately, we were unable to run drawer tasks with $\pi$- models because during our evaluation of the drawer task with Octo, the drawer was physically destroyed by the robot into a non-operating state.
-Note that because of language goals (which can only be primitive), $\pi$- models cannot run the task with subgoals.
+Note that because their language goals can only specify primitive instructions, $\pi$- models cannot run the task with subgoals.

 \textbf{Octo} \citep{team2024octo}.
-We use the same setup for octo as in the V-JEPA 2 paper.
+We use the same setup for Octo as in the V-JEPA 2 paper.
 Specifically, we use the Octo-base policy finetuned on Droid with image goals.
 We used the same scoring as for the $\pi$- models.
-Note that Octo is not able to work well without subgoals so we found it performance without subgoals to be 0.
+Note that Octo is not able to work well without subgoals, so we found its performance without subgoals to be 0.